PostgREST/postgrest-docs/releases/upcoming.rst

 * Config option for logging level.
 See :ref:`log-level`.
   |br| -- `@steve-chavez <https://github.com/steve-chavez>`_

-* Config option for disabling prepared statements when using connection poolers in transaction mode.
+* Config option for enabling or disabling prepared statements.
 See :ref:`db-prepared-statements`.
   |br| -- `@steve-chavez <https://github.com/steve-chavez>`_

 * Config option for specifying how to terminate the transactions (allowing rollbacks, useful for testing).
 See :ref:`db-tx-end`.